datacarpentry/shell-genomics/episodes/01-introduction.md

 (rather than a GUI), your computer keeps a record of every step that you've carried out, which you can use to re-do your work when you need to.
 It also gives you a way to communicate unambiguously what you've done, so that others can check your work or apply your process to new data.
-* Many bioinformatic tasks require large amounts of computing power and can't reallistically be run on your own machine.
+* Many bioinformatic tasks require large amounts of computing power and can't realistically be run on your own machine.
 These tasks are best performed using remote computers or cloud computing, which can only be accessed through a shell.